SharapovAndrey/TIRPhotonics/maxima/README.md

 2. Reproduction of Fig. 1 in [2],

     2.1.
 "RT dielectric film verification.wxmx"

     2.2.
 "RT dielectric film matrix.wxmx" -- the same as 2.1, but using characteristic matrix of the film ([1], 1.6.2, formulae ~39, p. ~58), i.e. transfer matrix method (TMM) for dielectric films

 3. Reproduction of Fig. 3a in [3], "ART TiN-Ti-TiN film verification.wxmx", i.e. TMM for arbitrary films

+4. Optimization of Ti thickness film on Si substrate for maximum transmittance